Pediatric Pharmacy

 Unless other specified below, residents complete these longitudinal rotations from July through June each academic year.

-• Longitudinal Ambulatory Care Rotation (1 half-day per week, August-June)
+• Ambulatory Care (1 half-day per week, August-June)

 • One Month Calendar Rotations